-NOTE: A decrease in the detection threshold increases the likelihood of the detection of heart rate rises associated with seizures but may increase the overall number of AutoStims delivered and impact battery longevity.
-For details, see "Generators with AutoStim" on page 79.
+NOTE: A decrease in the detection threshold increases the likelihood of the detection of heart rate rises associated with seizures, but may increase the overall number of AutoStims delivered and impact battery longevity.
+See the technical information chapter for additional information.